runekaagaard/django-hypergen/README.rst

 Contributing
 ============

 Bug reports and feature requests are `very welcome <https://github.com/runekaagaard/django-hypergen/issues/new>`_.
-So are pull requests.
+So are pull requests or diffs.

 Authors
 =======